kubernetes/kubernetes/docs/devel/development.md

 ### Installing godep

-There are many ways to build and host go binaries.
+There are many ways to build and host Go binaries.
 Here is an easy way to get utilities like `godep` installed:

 1) Ensure that [mercurial](http://mercurial.selenic.com/wiki/Download) is installed on your system. (some of godep's dependencies use the mercurial source control system).
 Use `apt-get install mercurial` or `yum install mercurial` on Linux, or [brew.sh](http://brew.sh) on OS X, or download directly from mercurial.

 2) Create a new GOPATH for your tools and install godep: